Testing $\Lambda$CDM With Dwarf Galaxy Morphology: Statistical Tests

 \section{Statistical Tests}

-Thus far, we have presented evidence that the dim population of observed dsphs exhibit correlation between ellipticity and surface-brightness (velocity dispersion) consistent with an oblate morphology, and both the bright population and FIRE simulations exhibit anti-correlation consistent with a prolate one.
+Thus far, we have presented evidence that the dim population of observed dsphs exhibit correlation between ellipticity and central surface brightness (stellar velocity dispersion) consistent with an oblate morphology, and both the bright population and FIRE simulations exhibit anti-correlation consistent with a prolate one.
 This is our main result.
 However, due to the limited size of both available simulational and observational dwarf galaxies, it is important to evaluate the rigor of this statement with care.
-In particular, since the number of dim galaxies with $M/L > 100 M_\odot/L_\odot$ is small (eight in total), on the outset it is unclear that the positive correlation between ellipticity and surface brightness (velocity dispersion) is not an accident.
+In particular, since the number of dim galaxies with $M/L > 100 M_\odot/L_\odot$ is small (eight in total), on the outset it is unclear that the positive correlation between ellipticity and central surface brightness (stellar velocity dispersion) is not an accident.

 The measurement uncertainties of the observables and resolution limitations of the simulations will be improved upon by future efforts, but in this section we address three additional sources of uncertainty: the statistical uncertainty that the finite sample of simulations and observations are good estimators for the underlying distributions, the placement of the bright/dim population divisor, and the unknown true distribution of projection angles.